Cajamar, São Paulo

 Cajamar is located at an average altitude of 760 meters.

 The climate of the city, and across the metropolitan area of São Paulo, is subtropical.
-The average annual temperature is around 20C°, with the coldest month July (average 15 °C) and warmest in February (average of 23 °C).
+The average annual temperature is around 20 °C, with the coldest month being July (average 15 °C) and the warmest in February (average of 23 °C).
 The annual rainfall is around 1300 mm.

+Media

+In telecommunications, the city was served by Telecomunicações de São Paulo.
+In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.
+The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).